SnappyJumper/Measure-Up/README.md

 * As a user, I want the website to be easy to navigate.

-    - The website is focused to two pages to make it easy to navigate.
+    - The website is built over two screens on one page to make it easy to navigate.

     - Buttons on the site stand out so the user knows where to click next.